Malcolm-Q/Deployment-Project/README.md

 I want to get more familiar with the bridge between backend and frontend development and expirement with Streamlit.

 ## <u>Hypothesis</u>
-I know that people with healthy responsible credit history, good consistent income, few deliquencies and inquiries, lower utilization, and assets that contribute to total available credit **get the best loans.**
+I know that people with healthy responsible credit history, good consistent income, few deliquencies and inquiries, lower utilization, and high available credit **get the best loans.**

 I think people with **higher income and education** will have the highest correlation to these stats being in a positive state.
 However it's obviously not perfectly linear.
 Anyone can pop or misuse / misunderstand a credit card, go bankrupt, be in between jobs / less than 3 months on the job.

 **This hypothesis can be tested** by doing EDA, pivot tables are especially handy, we can also check the feature importance in our model, do some PCA and see what the heaviest features in the first x PCs are, use a for loop to try a bunch of predictions on our model incrementing / changing two or three features and plot them coloring by the decision.

 ## <u>EDA </u>
 **There's lots of biased data** but since it's not too extreme and we're predicting loan eligibility by the demographic we think they belong to and not by their individual attributes we're going to leave it in.
 For example ~69% of men get approved and ~67% of females get approved, this will produce bias, but not a bias that's too strong.
-The gap in Education is much more significant at ~20% so our model will be biased against the uneducated but again I don't think this is unjust because if you're uneducated statistically you have lower income, less financial knowledge, and overall more trouble with approvals.
+The gap in Education is much more significant at ~20% so our model will be biased against the uneducated like myself but again I don't think this is unjust because if you're uneducated statistically you have lower income, less financial knowledge, and overall more trouble with approvals.
 I could go on about bias for a while but I hope you see the point.

 The **data seems to be collected from around the same area** which is likely not around a 'hotspot' in the country like Vancouver or Toronto.
 The mean loan amount is 145k.
 Over here on Vancouver Island I'm not sure a real estate agent would shake my hand for 145k.